algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 - ***Features:***
   - **Match Applications:** Candidates can have a match with a COMPANY directly through the app.

-  - **Swap Actions:** The choice to reject or accept any Employer base on the information you can see.
+  - **Swap Actions:** The choice to reject or accept any Employer base on the information seen.

   - **Communication:** In-app messaging system to communicate with potential employers.

 ### 5. Notifications and Alerts
 - ***Features:***
-  - **Match Alerts:** Candidates can see the company in the message widget if there is a match between both parties.
+  - **Match Alerts:** Candidates can see the company in the message system if there is a match between both parties.

   - **Job Alerts:** Candidates receive notifications about new job postings that match their profile and preferences.